Revised on 28 July 2020, 8:00 a.m.

 1. Intergovernmental Arrangements

 Canada and the United States (U.S.) have arrangements to mitigate cooperatively the impact of emergencies such as this pandemic on the cross-border movement of goods.
 The U.S.-Canada joint initiative, which was implemented on 21 March 2020, stems from this cooperative approach.
-Originally, the joint initiative temporarily restricted non-essential travel between the two countries, while still allowing the passage of goods, for 30 days, but it was extended twice for 30 days each time, on 22 April 2020 and on 22 May 2020.
+Originally, the joint initiative temporarily restricted non-essential travel between the two countries, while still allowing the passage of goods, for 30 days, but it was subsequently extended.
+The latest extension expires on 21 July 2020.

 It also builds on other bilateral arrangements such as the 2009 Plan for the Movement of Goods and People Across the Border During and Following an Emergency, the 2011 Declaration on a Shared Vision for Perimeter Security and Economic Competitiveness, the 2012 Considerations for United States – Canada Border Traffic Disruption Management and the 2012 revised North American Plan for Animal and Pandemic Influenza, which also includes Mexico.